Chambers Fine Art

 Chambers Fine Art is an art gallery based in New York City and Beijing that specializes in Chinese contemporary art.
 Opened in New York in 2000 by Christophe Mao.
 Notable Chinese artists who had their first solo show in the United States at Chambers include: Lu Shengzhong, Shi Jinsong, Hong Hao, Qiu Zhijie, Hong Lei, and Chi Peng.

 In 2007 Chambers Fine Art opened a second 8600 sqft gallery-space designed by the artist, Ai Weiwei, in the Caochangdi district of Beijing.
-The inaugural exhibition Net: Reimagining Space, Time and Culture was organized by eminent Chinese art scholar, Wu Hung, and included works by Chinese contemporary artists Ai Weiwei, He Yunchang, Hong Hao, Hong Lei, Lu Shengzhong, Qiu Zhijie, Rong Rong & inri, Shi Jinsong, Song Dong, Wang Jianwei, Wang Tiande, Wu Jian’an, Yin Xiuzhen, Yu Hong, Guo Hongwei, Zhan Wang, Zhang Peili, Zheng Guogu.
+The inaugural exhibition Net: Reimagining Space, Time and Culture was organized by Wu Hung, and included works by Chinese contemporary artists Ai Weiwei, He Yunchang, Hong Hao, Hong Lei, Lu Shengzhong, Qiu Zhijie, Rong Rong & inri, Shi Jinsong, Song Dong, Wang Jianwei, Wang Tiande, Wu Jian’an, Yin Xiuzhen, Yu Hong, Guo Hongwei, Zhan Wang, Zhang Peili, Zheng Guogu.

 In October 2009, Chambers Fine Art moved its New York gallery to a 2300 sqft ground-floor space on 19th street in Chelsea's gallery district.